 Despite being considered a shoo-in for Best Original Song, Beyonce was not shortlisted for her ‘Lion King’ anthem ‘Spirit.’

-Her omission came as a quite the shock, given how much of a favorite the track was heading into award season and the fact it was on the ballot for the 2020 Golden Globes.
+Her omission came as quite the shock, given how much of a favorite the track was heading into award season and the fact it was on the ballot for the 2020 Golden Globes.

 The trend of shining at that show while being shut out at the other is a consistent thread that also applied to both Jennifer Lopez and Eddie Murphy.